Dakota County, Nebraska: Geography

 Dakota County lies on the northeast line of the Nebraska state line.
 Its northeast boundary line abuts the southwest boundary lines of the states of South Dakota and Iowa, across the Missouri River.
 The county terrain consists of rolling prairies and bottom lands.

-According to the US Census Bureau, the county has an area of 267 sqmi, of which 264 sqmi is land and 3.2 sqmi (1.2%) is water.
-It is the second-smallest county in Nebraska by area.
+According to the United States Census Bureau, the county has a total area of 267.421 sqmi, of which 264.431 sqmi is land and 2.990 sqmi (1.12%) is water.
+It is the second-smallest county in Nebraska by total area.